 When the sun sets, we watch a tapir wade into the pond and take a long drink as the Milky Way above us twinkles with billions of stars.
 The night sky in the Pantanal is huge and absolutely magnificent.

-From Pouso Alegre, we head to our main destination – the jaguar watching capital of the world – Porto Jofre.
-Lying on the bank of Cuiaba River, The Pantanal Norte Hotel (check availability here) is the primary departure point for the jaguar watching boat safaris.
+From Pouso Alegre, we head to our main destination – the jaguar-watching capital of the world – Porto Jofre.
+Lying on the bank of the Cuiaba River, The Pantanal Norte Hotel is the primary departure point for the jaguar-watching boat safaris.
+If you have ever wondered where you can see a jaguar in Brazil, look no further than Porto Jofre.

 - Jaguar (Panthera onca) is the only big cat in the Americas